Origin of the Romanians: Development of Romanian

-No loanwords of East Germanic origin have so far been proven.
-Scholars who accept the immigrationist theory emphasize that the lack of East Germanic loanwords excludes that the Romanians' homeland was located north of the Lower Danube, because Germanic tribes dominated these lands from the 270s to the 560s.
+While it has been widely accepted that there are no East Germanic loanwords in Romanian, more recent research has identified several potential candidates.
+The linguist Adrian Poruciuc proposes that about 70 words are of Old Germanic origin, also stating that many of these words may have entered into Romanian with Slavic mediation.
+Another linguist, Pârvu Boerescu, reasons that the words teafăr ("healthy"/"unharmed") and viscol/vicol ("blizzard") are likely loanwords from an Old Germanic language.
+A third, Andrea Bărgan states that "the idea of a probable Old Germanic origin of the Romanian term iele ("evil fairies") "should not be regarded as out-of-place", whilst the current etymological dictionary of the Romanian Academy (which only covers words up to the letter D) provides possible Old Germanic etymologies for bordei ("cottage"), burtă ("belly"), and butuc ("tree stump") and lists cioarec ("peasant trousers") as a term of probable Old Germanic origin.
+Scholars who accept the immigrationist theory emphasize that the perceived lack of East Germanic loanwords excludes that the Romanians' homeland was located north of the Lower Danube, because Germanic tribes dominated these lands from the 270s to the 560s.
 Accepting this as a decisive argument, Bogdan P. Hasdeu placed it in Oltenia, as he falsely believed the Germanic tribes didn't occupy that region.
 Stelian Brezeanu argues that the absence of East Germanic loanwords is "basically the consequence of the gap" between the Orthodox Romanians and the Arian Germans.
 He adds that the Daco-Romans assimilated the last Eastern Germanic groups in Transylvania before the middle of the 7th century.
 Linguist Sala mentions that the Germanic peoples stayed in the former Dacia Traiana province "for a relatively brief span of time, only a couple of centuries", without maintaining close contacts with the Daco-Romans.
-Nandriș says that those who propose a south-Danubian homeland "on the ground of the lack of Germanic elements" in Romanian "have the same argument against them", because Germanic tribes also settled in the Balkans in the early Middle Ages.
+Nandriș says that those who propose a south-Danubian homeland "on the ground of the lack of Germanic elements" in Romanian "have the same argument against them", because Germanic tribes also settled in the Balkans in the early Middle Ages, also specifying that "a few loanwords seem to be of Old Germanic origin".
 In contrast, Schramm proposes that both Proto-Romanian and Proto-Albanian must have developed in the central Balkan regions where no Germanic tribes settled, because direct borrowings from East Germanic are also missing in Albanian.